daydreaming-experiment/app/CONTRIBUTING.md

 clicking `OK` at the popup dialog.
 Now click `Next`, and then `Finish` at the next window to finalize the import.

-The import will take a few minutes to complete, and on its way it will most probably give you an `Error when importing module '~apklib-android.support_compatibility-v7_13': Cannot find appropriate Android platform for API level`.
-Not to worry, it's [a known bug](http://youtrack.jetbrains.com/issue/IDEA-104800) and has no tangible impact (it's fixed in IntelliJ 12.1.2).

 ### Configuring IntelliJ

 IntelliJ has its own build system (configured by importing the Maven